gulinan/mat244e/_sources/class/syllabus.md

 ## Course Logistics

-<p align="justify"> Each week, before the classes, a Zoom meeting invitation will be sent you via your ITU email to join the class on Mondays or Thursdays.
+<p align="justify"> This is a hybrid course.
+For online attendees, each week, before the classes, a Zoom meeting invitation will be sent you via your ITU email to join the class on Mondays or Thursdays.
 Lectures will be automatically recorded and you will have a chance re-watch the videos after the class on
 <a href="https://ninova.itu.edu.tr/">Ninova</a>.
 Lecture materials (notes, assignments, grades etc) will be uploaded on <a href="https://ninova.itu.edu.tr/">Ninova</a>. <p>